FrancisBanville/ms_interpreting_probabilities/README.md

 $0$-inflated after initially modeling non-interacting taxa [e.g.,
-@Boulangeat2012AccDis employ a $0$-inflated model to analyze species abundance following the modeling of species presence and absence], which constitute the majority of taxa pairs in most local networks due to their typically high sparseness [@Jordano2016Samplingb].
+@Boulangeat2012AccDis employ a $0$-inflated model to analyze species abundance following the modeling of species presence and absence], which constitute the majority of taxa pairs in most local networks [@Jordano2016Samplingb].

 Because of the methodological difficulties typically encountered when building deterministic quantitative networks [which are only partially mitigated by models such as Ecopath, @Plaganyi2004Criticala], binary interaction networks, which are easier to sample [@Jordano2016Samplingb] and predict [@Strydom2021Roadmapa], have been more frequently studied and modeled.
 Moreover, most published probabilistic interaction networks and methods describe interactions whose outcome is binary (whether interaction probabilities are regarded as constant or variable, e.g. represented by a Beta distribution), which underlines the need for better guidelines regarding the interpretation and manipulation of these types of networks first.
 For these reasons, our primary focus is interpreting and using interaction probabilities in Bernoulli